Captain America and the Falcon: Plot synopsis

 Captain America and the Falcon battle a group of armed men, hired by the Rivas for revenge, outside of Captain America's civilian apartment.
 They are rescued by the Scarlet Witch in a taxi.
 While this is happening Admiral Westbrook and Nick Fury meet to discuss recent events surrounding Captain America, the Falcon and the "Anti-Cap."
 Meanwhile, Captain America and the Falcon journey to Luke Cage's Harlem apartment in order to obtain a sample of the acetovaxidol from his blood stream.
 They wish to use this to synthesize acetovaxidol to stave off the withdrawal "Anti-Cap" is facing.
-Having obtained this they go to the Wakandan consulate in New York where they have hidden the "Anti-Cap."
+Having obtained this they go to the Wakandan consulate in New York City where they have hidden the "Anti-Cap."
 After this they go to confront Fury and Westbrook.

 Chaos erupts at the meeting after the Falcon shoots Westbrook, who is saved by the bulletproof vest he is wearing.
 This chaos is briefly stopped when the Scarlet Witch arrives with Hank Pym to reveal his final analysis of "WWIII in a Petri dish."
 He says that it isn't a bio-weapon, but is instead DNA, his exact word being, "It's... an old friend of yours..."
 Captain America and the Falcon flee with the Falcon leading Westbrook's forces away to allow his partner to make his way back to the Wakandan consulate and the "Anti-Cap."
 While the two main characters make their way through the streets of New York, a man named Damocles Rivas arrives offering a deal to Westbrook.

 The Falcon confronts Leila Davis to warn her that the Rivas might be coming for her.
 As they talk, Captain America confronts feelings he is having for the Scarlet Witch, feelings which are a direct connection to events in the Avengers Disassembled crossover.
 Issue #7 ends with a man waking up in the Rivas family compound in Montclair, New Jersey.
 He puts on an AIM helmet, opens a secret door and steps into a room containing MODOK.

 People in various places around the world begin to see visions of MODOK, visions that prove to be fatal for the observer.
 As this is happening Captain America and the Falcon are confronting the Rivas directly.
-Captain America fights with agents of the DEA in Colombia.
+Captain America fights with agents of the Drug Enforcement Administration in Colombia.
 Among the Rivas, he encounters a Navy SEAL on a secret mission for Westbrook.
 Meanwhile, the Falcon confronts money launderers working for the Rivas in New York's Chinatown.
 They return from these missions to the Wakandan consulate to talk with the "Anti-Cap."
 After they leave, "Anti-Cap" finds a note on the floor of his cell that says "Bite Me."
 He later collapses with the consulate staff declaring him dead from a stroke.